mnielsen/finding_scenius/finding_scenius.md

 **Make the notion of scenius as concrete as possible.** Images are good.
 This is part of what makes Camp 4 a good example.

+Possible structure:

+Genius derived from scenius, not talent.

+My concerns: personal and immediate.
+Intellectual.
+David Banks' point.

+What we're going to do: can we distill a more precise notion?
+How to find it?

+The vague and wishy-washy nature.
+So as the essay goes on I will gradually pin the notion down, making it more and more specific.

+Rich frontier idea.
+COntrast with Kelly's idea (and Eno's) that it's mostly social.
+Summarize our view: it's both social and frontier-based.
+More important than talent.

+Scenius and the adjacent possible.

+Is the internet still a rich frontier?

+Characteristics of scenius

+Prestige and money as scenius anti-patterns.
+Maybe add the stuff about filtering.

+Conuring scenius.

+There's really two things.
+One is narrowing it down.

 -->

 <!-- Repository of old notes